MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 Power Query will always create the attribute-value pair by using two columns:

 - **Attribute**: The name of the column headings that were unpivoted.
-- **Value**: The values that were underneath each of the unpivoted column headings.<!--Edit okay?
-These values weren't underneath the column, but in it.-->
+- **Value**: The values that were underneath each of the unpivoted column headings.

 There are multiple places in the user interface where you can find **Unpivot columns**.
-You can right-click the columns that you want to unpivot, or you can select the command<!--Not an icon, to judge by the screenshot.--> from the **Transform** tab in the ribbon.
+You can right-click the columns that you want to unpivot, or you can select the command from the **Transform** tab in the ribbon.

 ![Right-click operation to unpivot columns](images/me-unpivot-right-click.png "Right-click operation to unpivot columns")